BraydanC/PSEmailAlert/README.md

-These are some small PS scripts that I use on a regular basis for information gathering, automation, or for alerts/logging.
+These are some small scripts that I use from time to time in my role as a sysadmin